ConstantinAlexandruOneata/NetworkingProjects/Connecting two Branch Offices with static routes & dynamic routing protocols (OSPFv2, OSPFv3, EIGRP, EIGRPv6, BGP) + NAT\PAT.md

 <h4> EIGRPv4 Configuration</h4>

-<p> I will start the configuration by creating the EIGRP process and defining the interfaces which will enable EIGRP on each router, starting with Router 1</p>
+<p> I will start this configuration by creating the EIGRP process and defining the interfaces which will enable EIGRP on each router, starting with Router 1 </p>

 <img src="Photos/image063.png" id="image63.png" data-border="0" width="624" height="116" />

-<p> The same configuration with the appropriate parameters has been applied across the rest of the
+<p> The same configuration with the appropriate parameters has been applied across the rest of the routers </p>
-routers. </p>

 <p> Next, I will configure the passive-interfaces </p>